 It also meant that laying out thousands for a wedding dress would be a silly idea.
 Instead, I shopped early at my local bridal gown salons and found a past-season gown that was discounted for that reason, and it was great.
 Was it my dream dress?
 I don’t really know since I was never too obsessed with bridal magazines and designers.
 I just knew when I put this one on, it made me feel curvy and beautiful, and the lace hat that went with it suited me perfectly.
 It cost about $300 with the hat.

 Granted, that was 1986, but it was still very inexpensive compared to what I saw in magazines.

 I wore it to the engagement photo shoot, the day of my wedding, and never again.

-I moved it four times in 25 years and finally it occurred to me that my daughters’ taste was very different when it came to wedding dresses and neither of them expressed any interest in wearing my gown for their own weddings.
-It was never going to be worn again, unless I did something unusual…unless I gave it away.
+I moved it four times in 25 years and finally, it occurred to me that my daughters’ taste was very different when it came to wedding dresses and neither of them expressed any interest in wearing my gown for their own weddings.
+It was never going to be worn again unless I did something unusual…unless I gave it away.

 And so I did.
-The chorus and tag of my song says, “She looked back as she drove away, and wondered she didn’t feel, a pain down in her heart.
+The chorus and tag of my song say, “She looked back as she drove away, and wondered she didn’t feel, a pain down in her heart.
 She tossed that dress right in the bin.
-She laughed out loud as it sailed in, for it’s not the gown that’s the most important part.
+She laughed out loud as it sailed in, ’cause it’s not the gown that’s the most important part.
 They know it’s love, not the gown, that’s the most important part.”

 What will we do for our lovely daughters when it comes time for them to consider a wedding day?